If you’ve spent any time interacting with an Amazon device, chances are you’ve encountered an Alexa Skill.

 It makes perfect sense, then, that with the evolving focus on voice a similar feature would be created for smart devices.

-One of the biggest effects of Alexa Skills is that it introduced an entirely new way for audiences to interact with brands and services.
+One of the biggest effects of it is that it introduced an entirely new way for audiences to interact with brands and services.

 There was no need for customers to use their hands or eyes, they simply have to ask.